hariamoor-zz/todo-cli/content/Rust-Asides.md

 Yay!
 We have a type.
 The issue, however, with types, is that they can be slower to manage after the code is compiled.
 After all, in C, bare pointers are tiny -- fitting in registers.
 But what about some `Option` thing?
 What's its size?

-Here, the Rust compiler has a trick up its sleave: if your type is like a pointer, rust will compile the matches against an `Option` to the nullity check that the good C programmer would've written.
+Here, the Rust compiler has a trick up its sleeve; if the underlying type implements the `Deref` trait, i.e. it's "like" a pointer, then this idiomatic Rust code is isomorphic to the equivalent C code that applies a null-check.

-This is a general principle in Rust: a lot of safer and elegant parts of the code actually come at no runtime cost.
-The better example will be seen with traits in the upcoming weeks.
+This is a rather useful pattern in Rust: a lot of safer and elegant parts of the code actually come at no runtime cost.

 ## Aside: Bindings

 The way to make variables in rust is to use `let`.
 However, it does more than that.
 This has to do with a broader notion called [pattern matching](https://en.wikipedia.org/wiki/Pattern_matching).

-Rust uses pattern matching in various cases -- here is the [chapter in the Rust book](https://doc.rust-lang.org/book/ch18-03-pattern-syntax.html) that describes this. `let` bindings can use a special type of pattern matching called [destructuring](https://doc.rust-lang.org/book/ch18-03-pattern-syntax.html#destructuring-to-break-apart-values).
+Rust uses pattern matching in various cases -- see the associated [chapter in the Rust book](https://doc.rust-lang.org/book/ch18-03-pattern-syntax.html) that describes this. `let` bindings can use a special type of pattern matching called [destructuring](https://doc.rust-lang.org/book/ch18-03-pattern-syntax.html#destructuring-to-break-apart-values).

 Some destructuring will always work: a `struct` (or object) can be destructured into its fields, a tuple (fixed length list if you need an analogy) can be destructured into its contents.
 Rust calls this an irrefutable binding.